Music Business Worldwide: History

+In 2019, MBW launched a weekly podcast.
+The first 124 episodes were broadcast without an overarching theme but were, in August 2021, formalised as Season One.
+Until that point, the podcast had been hosted only on MBW's website, but thereafter all episodes were made available on mainstream podcasting platforms including Spotify, with an even wider selection of platforms publishing it starting in July 2022.

 Spotify coverage

 In August 2016, Music Business Worldwide cited sources who said that Spotify was commissioning and promoting pseudonymous artists – which MBW dubbed "fake artists" – on its platform.
-In July 2017, the Vulture made similar accusations, citing MBW’s story.
+In July 2017, the Vulture made similar accusations, citing MBW's story.
 When Billboard covered the story, a Spotify representative denied such a practice.
 Music Business Worldwide fired back by publishing a list of so-called “fake artists” on Spotify, who had no website or social media presence.

 In February 2018, the publication uncovered a scam run on Spotify from Bulgaria.
 Music Business Worldwide estimated that the enterprise saw Spotify pay out over $1 million in royalties to the scammers.